 The best way to avoid CO poisoning?
 Using electric tools and machinery!
 At LiftOne, we offer a wide range of electric equipment that performs just as well as traditional IC equipment.
 In addition to reducing risk of CO poisoning to zero, electric forklifts offer lower operating costs and quieter operation, making them the ideal choice for indoor work.
 While these might be the benefits of electric forklifts in a warehouse, LiftOne offers many other pieces of electric equipment, including:

 If a gasoline-powered forklift is your only option, there are a few ways to reduce the risk of CO poisoning.
-Keep in mind however, only electric equipment is capable of completely eliminating CO poisoning.
-Carbon monoxide is odor-less, color-less, and doesn’t irritate the body in an obvious way before having dangerous and potentially lethal effects.
+Keep in mind, however, only electric equipment is capable of completely eliminating CO poisoning.
+Carbon monoxide is odorless, color-less, and doesn’t irritate the body in an obvious way before having dangerous and potentially lethal effects.

-Take the following safety precautions if you decide to operate gas powered equipment inside:
+Take the following safety precautions if you decide to operate gas-powered equipment inside:

 - Educate those on the worksite to recognize the symptoms of CO poisoning: headache, nausea, weakness, dizziness, visual disturbances, changes in personality, and loss of consciousness.
 (These symptoms and signs can occur within minutes of usage.)

 - Use personal CO monitors in areas where there’s a risk of CO overexposure.

 - Hold a workplace survey to identify potential sources of CO.